JakubZojdzik/SOK-api/README.md

-# mądrALO API
+# SOK API

-## mądrALO
+## SOK

-**mądrALO** is system created for school maths competition.
+**SOK** is system created for school maths competition.
 It allows to create challenges, solve them, collect points and show best users in ranking.

 ## API

-This repository contains API of **mądrALO** writen in express and javascript.
+This repository contains API of **SOK** writen in express and javascript.

 ## Environment variables